Surefire walleye techniques that’ll be served hot in my boat this spring and summer

 Launch and look around.
 There’s probably a 50/50 split between guys jigging and rigging.
 I have no qualms with either party, either.
 Both are classic methods for rolling cold water walleyes.
 But this year, just for poops and giggles, experiment with my hybridized presentation.
 It blends the best of both worlds.

 Think of it like an undersized live bait rig that can be pitched like a jig.
-Build it this way: Space roughly 18-inches between your hook and a fixed position bullet sinker.
+Build it this way: Space roughly 18 inches between your hook and a fixed-position bullet sinker.
 I use Northland’s ingenious Sling-Shot Worm Weight because they affix to the line – without nicking and twisting it – and stay put without a swivel.
 Moreover, you can change weights without retying.
 To complete the rig, simply tie in a #6 or even smaller #8 hook.
-In this application, smaller hooks are preferred because they aren’t a prone to snagging.
+In this application, smaller hooks are preferred because they aren’t prone to snagging.